 What is credit control, anyway?

-Credit control is a system that you should use to give credit (e.g. do work for before you’ve been paid) only to clients who you feel sure are able to pay and can pay on time.
+Credit control is a system that you should use to give credit (e.g. do work for before you’ve been paid) only to clients who you feel sure can pay and can pay on time.
 It’s a set of checks and rules you set for yourself, such as credit checking, setting credit limits, and chasing invoices with confidence.

-Credit control seems to be one of the most dreaded and misunderstood responsibilities of a business owner - many people focus on the money collection aspect of it, but it is so much more extensive than that.
+Credit control seems to be one of the most dreaded and misunderstood responsibilities of a business owner - many people focus on the money collection aspect of it.
+Still, it is so much more extensive than that.

 In reality, credit control is: